stabilityprotocol/stability/docs/UNIFIED-ACCOUNTS.md

 # Unified Accounts

-For default, Substrate implements `sr25519` keys for block validators (for Aura & ImOnline) this generates a conflict since EVM addresses are generated with `ecdsa` keys.
+For default, Substrate implements `sr25519` keys for block validators (for Aura) this generates a conflict since EVM addresses are generated with `ecdsa` keys.
 This is a problem since evm addresses are 20 bytes long and `sr25519` are 32 bytes long so there cannot be defined a biyective relation in which for every address in `ecdsa` has a corresponding address in `sr25519` and viceversa.

 # Our solution

 Since Stability is strongly `EVM-focused`, not having a common type of addresses damages user experience.
-For this reason, the validators (for aura & imonline) key system was changed to `ecdsa`.
+For this reason, the validators (for aura) key system was changed to `ecdsa`.
 However, for granpa (that uses `ed25519`) the key system has keep unchanged since it didn't harm user experience of neither validator nor users.

 # Key configuration for validator